yesgee/socialights/project-plan.md

 ### Functional Requirements

-**Install the Application**

-The user should be able to install the SociaLights app easily and must also be able to configure his name in it.
+**Install the Application:** The user can to install the SociaLights app easily and must also be able to configure his name in it.

-**Send Notification about SociaLights**

-The application notifies the users about the availability of SociaLights when they enter a coffee room enabled with SociaLights.
+**Send Notification about SociaLights:** The application notifies the users about the availability of SociaLights when they enter a coffee room enabled with SociaLights.

-**Turn on/off Notifications**

-Users must be able to turn on or off notifications while entering the coffee room.
+**Turn on/off Notifications:** Users must be able to turn on or off notifications while entering the coffee room.
 The application should navigate the user once he accepts the notification.

-**User Selects the Quiz Game**

-The user should be able to select the quiz game and read the instruction manual on how to play the game.
+**User Selects the Quiz Game:** The user should be able to select the quiz game and read the instruction manual on how to play the game.

-**Join the Game by pressing a button**

-The app should be user friendly and users must be able to join the game with a press of a button.
+**Join the Game by pressing a button:** The app should be user friendly and users must be able to join the game with a press of a button.
 The application should allow users to quit the game whenever they wish to.

-**Create a Team**

-The user can create a team if there are no existing teams.
+**Create a Team:** The user can create a team if there are no existing teams.
 He can send invites to others to join the game with him or wait for another person to join and play against him.
 The application should allow users to choose what he wants to do.

-**Join Existing Team**

-If there is already an existing team, the user can join the same.
+**Join Existing Team:** If there is already an existing team, the user can join the same.
 The app should list the existing teams with the members in it.
 The user can select the team he wants to be in.
 Each team is represented by a bulb of certain color.

-**Play the Quiz Game**

-The application should allow users to start the game when teams are ready.
+**Play the Quiz Game:** The application should allow users to start the game when teams are ready.
 It should list the questions and multiple choices.
 The questions will be loaded from the cloud and application also records the response.
 The feedback about the performance is given through the LED Lights in the room.
 A timer light will alert the user about the remaining time with the change of color.
 The lights will show different colors when user clicks a right or wrong answer.

-**Switch Teams**

-The application should give flexibility for the users to switch teams if they want to.
+**Switch Teams:** The application should give flexibility for the users to switch teams if they want to.

-**Configure LED colour**

-The application should allow users to change his team color to his/her own choice.
+**Configure LED colour:** The application should allow users to change his team color to his/her own choice.
 If the color already exists for the opponent, then the application prompts user to select another color.

-**Track Team Scores**

-The application should keep track of the team score.
+**Track Team Scores:** The application should keep track of the team score.
 The light grows brighter with the increase in score.
 The application should display the score and probably cheer up the users to play hard.

-**Switch Off**

-The LED lights must switch off automatically when there is no one playing the game.
+**Switch Off:** The LED lights must switch off automatically when there is no one playing the game.

 ### Non-functional Requirements

 **Interoperability**

 * The supported OS for the mobile app is android.
+* *More OSes could be added later.*

 **Performance**